tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-derived-column-and-the-data-flow-task.md

   <img src="/wp-content/uploads/blogs/DataMgmt//finished.gif" alt="" title="" width="556" height="361" />
 </div>

-Most of you running 64bit job servers or test systems with SSIS know that you can’t just click execute now.
+Most of you running 64bit job servers or test systems with SSIS know that you can't just click execute now.
 You have to use DTEXEC so you run in 32bit mode.
 To do this you can build the solution so your package is created in the bin folder.
 Then by running the following command in command prompt

 ```
 DTEXEC /f “C:MultiImport.dtsx”